Luge at the 2010 Winter Olympics – Women's singles: Death of Nodar Kumaritashvili

 During training on February 12, 2010, Georgian luger, Nodar Kumaritashvili was going at over 143 km/h when he crashed in the last turn and hit a steel pole.
 He was administered CPR at the track, then taken away to hospital where he was later pronounced dead.
 Training was immediately stopped.
 As a result, the start of the men's single competition was moved to the women's/doubles' start to reduce speed and the wall at corner where Kumaritashvili crashed was raised.

 Investigations were conducted the same day, concluding that the accident was not caused by deficiencies in the track.
 A joint statement was issued by the FIL, the International Olympic Committee, and the Vancouver Organizing Committee over Kurmaitasvili's death with training suspended for the rest of that day.
 According to the Coroners Service of British Columbia and the Royal Canadian Mounted Police, the cause was to Kumaritashvili coming out of turn 15 late and not compensating for turn 16.
 Because of this fatality, an extra 40 yd of wall was added after the end of turn 16 and the ice profile was changed.
 It also moved the men's singles luge event from its starthouse to the one for both the women's singles and men's doubles event.
 Kumaritashvili is the first Olympic athlete to die at the Winter Olympics in training since 1992 and the first luger to die in a practice event at the Winter Olympics since Kazimierz Kay-Skrzypeski of Great Britain was killed at the luge track used for the 1964 Winter Olympics in Innsbruck.
 It was also luge's first fatality (on an artificial track) since 10 December 1975, when an Italian luger was killed.
 Kumaritavili's teammate Levan Gureshidze withdrew prior to the first run of the event.

 Women's singles and men's doubles start was moved to the Junior start house of the track, located after turn 6.
 Germany's Geisenberger complained that it was not a women's start but more of a kinder ("child" in German) start.
 Her teammate Hüfner who had the fastest speed on two runs of 82.3 mph stated that the new start position "..does not help good starters like myself".
 American Erin Hamlin stated the track was still demanding even after the distance was lessened from 1193 to 953 m and that you were still hitting 80 mph.

 On 23 March 2010, FIL President Fendt, VANOC President John Furlong, 2010 men's singles gold medalist Felix Loch of Germany visited Kumaritashvili's grave in his hometown of Bakuriani to pay respects as part of tradition in the Georgian Orthodox Church.

-The FIL published their report in regards to Kumaritashvili's death after the FIL Commissions Meeting in St. Leonhard, Austria (near Salzburg) for both sport and technical commissions on 9–11 April 2010.
+The FIL published their report in regards to Kumaritashvili's death after the FIL Commissions Meeting in St. Leonhard, in Graz, Austria, for both sport and technical commissions on 9–11 April 2010.
 This report was prepared by FIL Secretary General Svein Romstad and Vice President Claire DelNegro, who are from the United States.